June’s Book Club: ‘The Wisdom of Your Body’ by Hillary L. McBride PhD

 healing curing type 1 diabetes naturally

-From Body Acceptance to Body Love
+From Body Acceptance To Body Love

-The Spirituality of My Body
+The Spirituality Of My Body

 It was my spiritual work that got me from body acceptance to body love.
 I undertook a spiritual process called ‘Active Imagination’ for an intensive eighteen-month period [see this book for a detailed understanding of the process].